shawntabrizi/substrate-package/README.md

     yarn start
     ```

-    This should start a web server on `localhost:3000` where you can interact with your node
+    This should start a web server on `localhost:3000` where you can interact with your node.

 * Go into the `substrate-module-template` folder:
     * Read `HOWTO.md`